multi-template-matching/MultiTemplateMatching-KNIME/README.md

 # MultipleTemplateMatching-KNIME
-Implementation of object(s) detection with one or multiple templates in KNIME
+Implementation of object(s) detection with one or multiple templates in KNIME.
+Refer to the [wiki section](https://github.com/LauLauThom/MultipleTemplateMatching-KNIME/wiki) for installation, video tutorial...